arcdocs/arcdocs.github.io/book/software/applications/paraview.md

 In the above command, `<hh:mm:ss>` is the length of real time the program will be run for and `<nodes>` is the number of compute nodes required.
 Recommended to start with 1 node.
 For `<port>`, please select a number between 10000 and 20000.

-## Connecting to a paraview server with the graphical interface
+## Connecting to a Paraview server with the graphical interface

-Once a paraview server is running, a graphical interface can connect to it.
+Once a Paraview server is running, a graphical interface can connect to it.
 Select the menu item File-\>Connect to bring up the Choose Server Configuration box.
 Assuming you have not already created a suitable configuration, select Add Server for the Edit Server Configuration box.

 The server configuration details depend on where the graphical interface is running (below).
 Once done, click Configure, leave Startup Type and Manual and click Save.
 Double-click on the configuration to attempt to contact the server.